 Things to do at Lake Eildon

-Lake Eildon is home to many luxury houseboats and with this comes action watersports such as boating, kayaking, canoeing, swimming, jet skiing, sailing, water skiing, paddle boarding and more.
-However, for many Lake Eildon is a premier destination for camping and Fishing.
-There is also a good variety of caravan parks, accommodation and boat hire for a weekend away in country victoria.
+Lake Eildon is a premier destination for camping and Fishing.
+A large waterway perfect for watersports including boating, kayaking, canoeing, swimming, jet skiing, sailing, water skiing, paddle boarding, and more.
+Lake Eildon is home to many luxury houseboats and a good variety of caravan parks, accommodation, and boat hire for a weekend away in country Victoria.
 Such as Eildon Pondage Caravan park.
-Lake Eildon national park is a great spot for bushwalks and spotting natural wildlife such as kangaroos, echidnas and reptiles.
-You can also have bushwalks at Merlo lookout and blowhard summit.
+Lake Eildon National Park is a great spot for bushwalks and spotting natural wildlife such as kangaroos, echidnas, and reptiles.
+You can also have bushwalks at Merlo Lookout and blowhard summit.
 As with all areas that have water and high grass just always be cautious of snakes in the area.

 Fishing at Lake Eildon

-If you plan on fishing with bait then scrub worms, earthworms, power bait, yabbies, minnows and mudeye are a great choice.
-You can suspend baits from a float or use a basic running sinker or paternoster rigs to great effect when bait fishing.
+If you plan on fishing with bait then scrub worms, earthworms, power bait, yabbies, minnows, and mudeye are great choices.
+You can suspend baits from a float or use a basic running sinker or paternoster rig to great effect when bait fishing.
 At Lake Eildon, you can have great success fishing with a wide range of soft plastics & lures.
 Click here to read our guide on the best lures to catch redfin.
-If you targeting cod and yellow belly then some great lure choices would include lip-less crank-baits such as Jackall TN series, stump jumpers which can be cast or trolled, surface lures, vibes, spinnerbaits, bassman spinners, large grub style soft plastics in dark colours.
+If you targeting cod and yellow belly then some great lure choices would include lip-less crank-baits such as Jackall TN series, stump jumpers that can be cast or trolled, surface lures, vibes, spinnerbaits, bassman spinners, large grub style soft plastics in dark colors.
 The new range of Savage Gear swimbaits is also a great option for the larger species.